cornerstonejs/cornerstone3D/packages/docs/docs/how-to-guides/custom-metadata-provider.md

 Cornerstone **DOES NOT** deal with fetching of the metadata.
 It uses the registered metadata providers (in the order of priority) to call each providers passing the `imageId` and `type` of the metadata to be fetched.
-It should be noted that each metadata provider often implements a caching mechanism to avoid unnecessary calls to the providers.
-In addition, usually, the metadata provider enables a method to add metadata to the cache.
+Usually, the metadata provider has a method to add parsed metadata to its cache.

-> Some imageLoaders such as `CornerstoneWADOImageLoader` automatically fetch the metadata
-> and adds it to the provider they register with Cornerstone (it should be noted that
-> only `wado-uri` scheme does this automatically, and for `wado-rs` you should separately
-> fetch the metadata).

 One question you might ask is: